nickfrosty/nuxt-seo/docs/content/en/options/opengraph.md

 ---
 title: OpenGraph
-description: 'You can configure OpenGraph specific options using @nickfrosty/nuxt-seo with the "seo.openGraph" property in your NuxtJS site'
+description: 'You can configure OpenGraph specific options using nuxt-seo with the "seo.openGraph" property in your NuxtJS site'
 category: Options
 position: 2
 ---